 Do some reading on your computer.
 Whether you’re looking for free access to classic works of literature or desktop access to your current Kindle, Kobo or Nook books, there is a wide variety of eBook readers out there so you can read on your computer.
 Reading on a computer isn’t without its advantages.
 The screen is big, so you can make the font as big as you want; perfect if you have vision problems.

 More than anything, though, reading on a computer is nice because it’s a device you already have.
 Buying expensive hardware just to do one thing can be pricey, especially when computers can do pretty much everything those devices can (and more).
 As Mark once asked who needs the Kindle if you have a netbook?

 Here’s a list of what I think are the best desktop eReaders out there.
 Be sure to check out the comments below to find out what software your fellow readers recommend.

 Calibre: The Ultimate eBook Software

 Sometimes called the iTunes of eBooks, Calibre is the ultimate way to manage your collection on a desktop computer.
 It’s compatible with seemingly every known ebook format on the planet, and supports sending books to a wide variety of handheld ereaders and smartphones.

-This program does too much for me to describe here, so find out all about Calibre in Open Book: Managing Your eBooks With Calibre, a free MakeUseOf download.
-This eBook, by Lachlan Roy, outlines pretty much everything you need to know.
+This program does too much for me to describe here, so learn more about Calibre and everything you need to know about it.